Alex Easton: Political career

 As a Democratic Unionist Party politician, he was first elected to North Down Borough Council in the 2001 local elections, and was re-elected to Council in the 2005 and 2011 elections.

 He was elected to the Northern Ireland Assembly in the 2003 election, for the constituency of North Down, and returned again in 2007, 2011, 2016 and again in 2017, when he topped the poll for North Down, having increased his vote each election.

 Easton stood in North Down in the 2017 General Election and polled 14,940 votes, nearly unseating the sitting MP Lady Sylvia Hermon.
 In the 2019 General Election, he stood once again in the constituency but was defeated by 2,968 votes.

 Easton is opposed to a border poll, and has said those politically backing a backstop through Brexit could potentially lead to a border poll and is a threat to the Union, which must be opposed.
 Easton is also opposed to the Northern Ireland protocol.

 He announced his resignation from the DUP on 1 July 2021, stating that he saw no "respect, discipline or decency" in the party's recent behaviour.

 He was re-elected as an independent candidate in the 2022 Northern Ireland Assembly election, topping the poll in the constituency for the fifth consecutive time.

-Member of Parliament

 He was elected as an independent in North Down at the 2024 United Kingdom general election.
 On 24 May 2024 the DUP and TUV announced that they were supporting his candidature and would not stand a candidate in the constituency.